 - If you have asthma, make sure you follow your doctor’s instructions to keep it under control.

 Being immunised against the flu will decrease the risk of bronchitis from influenza.
 Flu immunisation is available free from your doctor if you are aged 65 and over, or if you have certain ongoing health conditions, such as heart disease, asthma or diabetes.
-Visit Fight Flu for more information.
+Visit Flu vaccines for more information.

 Pneumococcal vaccination can decrease the risk of bacterial secondary infection, and is recommended for people aged 65 and over.
 Visit Pneumococcal disease for more information.